 Will Frank Vogel play Anthony Davis and LeBron James big minutes?

-Vogel will be in a tricky situation here as both James and Davis will undoubtedly need the reps to get back into the rhythm of professional basketball, however, doing so will run the risk of injuring them.
+Vogel will be in a tricky situation here as both James and Davis will undoubtedly need the reps to get back into the rhythm of professional basketball with their supporting cast, but doing so will unfortunately run the risk of injuring them.

 Their conditioning is likely not up to par and their bodies are not accustomed to the speed and physicality of an NBA game, meaning their risk of injury is higher than normal.
-For a player like Davis, who has a reputation of being easily banged up, one bad fall could mean the end of his season and subsequently, the team’s championship hopes.
+For Davis, who has a reputation of being easily banged up, one bad fall could mean the end of his season and subsequently, their championship hopes.

 For James, there might be more on the line this time than ever before.